dmuth/grafana-playground/README.md

 - Uncomment the `environment:` and `HOSTS:` keys.
 - Add additional hosts or IPs into `HOSTS:` as you see fit.
 - Restart the `ping` container with `docker-compose kill ping; docker-compose rm -f ping; docker-compose up -d ping`.
+- Current hosts being pined can be inspected with `docker inspect grafana-playground_ping_1 | jq .[].Config.Env` (adjust the container name accordingly).

 ## Exporting Dashboards